kubernetes/website/docs/concepts/api-extension/custom-resources.md

 ## CustomResourceDefinitions

 The [CustomResourceDefinition](/docs/tasks/access-kubernetes-api/extend-api-custom-resource-definitions/) (CRD) API resource allows you to define custom resources.
-Defining a CRD object creates an new custom resource with a name and schema that you specify.
+Defining a CRD object creates a new custom resource with a name and schema that you specify.
 The Kubernetes API serves and handles the storage of your custom resource.

 This frees you from writing your own API server to handle the custom resource, but the generic nature of the implementation means you have less flexibility than with